happykit/flags/package/README.md

 // pages/foo.js
 import { getFlags } from "@happykit/flags/server";

+export const getStaticProps = () => {
+  const initialFlags = await getFlags();
+  return { props: { initialFlags } };
+};

 export default function FooPage(props) {
   return props.flags.xzibit ?
 'Yo dawg' : 'Hello';
 }

-export const getStaticProps = () => {
-  const initialFlags = await getFlags();
-  return { props: { initialFlags } };
-};
 ```

-_The upside of this approach is that `useFlags` isn't even shipped to the client._
+_The upside of this approach is that `useFlags` isn't even shipped to the client.
+This keeps the page extremly small, as no client-side JS is added._

 _For use with `getStaticProps` the downside is that the new flags are only available once your site is redeployed.
-You will be able to automate redeployments on flag changes with Deploy Hooks soon._
+You will be able to automate redeployments on flag changes with Deploy Hooks on happykit.dev soon._

 _Note that when you use `getFlags()` with `getStaticProps` the static generation phase has no concept of a visitor, so rollouts based on visitor information are not possible.
 You can still use `getStaticProps`, but you should also use `useFlags()` in such cases._